-153. First, noting in particular the references made in Articles 513, 515, and 516 of the TCA to the agreements of the World Trade Organization (hereinafter the "WTO") and WTO case law, the European Union highlights that these are part of the relevant rules of international law applicable to the relations between the Parties and are therefore of particular relevance.240
+153. First, the European Union highlights the rules of international law, including UNCLOS, that are relevant context for the interpretation of Heading Five of Part Two of the TCA.
+The European Union notes the references made in Articles 513, 515, and 516 of the TCA to the agreements of the World Trade Organization (hereinafter the "WTO") and WTO case law, and highlights that